GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/Seaside_OSU_model/README.md

 ![Figure 2: Inner domain elevation and gauge locations.](Model_elevation_and_gauges_zoom.png)

 The model is forced using a provided synthetic stage time-series at x=5m, which bypasses the need for a wavemaker forcing around x=0m.
 The boundary speeds are specified with the plane wave relation $(uh = \sqrt{g h} stage)$.
-Both are provided to a Flather boundary condition which tries to enforce the wave while eliminating spurious reflections.
+Both are provided to a Flather boundary condition which aims to enforce the wave while minimising spurious boundary reflections.
 Figure 3 compares the modelled and prescribed boundary stage, along with a gauge observation at x=2m (outside our domain, but inside the experimental domain).
 The model does a reasonable job of representing the boundary forcing, and increases the stage at later times (consistent with the observed gauge) to reduce boundary reflections.

 ![Figure 3: Boundary time-series](boundary_check.png)